-The application depends on Damoov's DataHub storage.
-Integrating Telematics SDK with the system generates a user ID and JSON web token for account authentication and authorization.
-The SDK refreshes, processes, and validates data with the JSON web token.
-Authorized personnel have on-demand access to raw and processed data, with controlled data destruction.
+The application relies on Damoov's DataHub storage infrastructure.
+By integrating the Telematics SDK into the system, it generates a unique user ID and JSON web token for robust account authentication and authorization.
+This SDK seamlessly refreshes, processes, and validates data using the JSON web token mechanism.
+Through Firebase, the application ensures user verification, establishing a secure pathway to interact with Damoov's DataHub storage to retrieve requisite information.
+Authorized personnel are granted on-demand access to both raw and processed data, with controlled data destruction.